NeuroTechX/ntx_slack_archive/general.md

  >That's fine, storing data is one of the first trivial steps, so no harm in redoing it to get used to working with Muse SDK.
 I'm thinking of also storing a bunch of stuff that's also available from a general phone (mic for noise level and light sensor maybe?) to have more variables to correlate with later on

+4/3/2017 6:57 PM

+ **sydneyneurotechx** :

+ >cool!
+The eeg-101 tutorial is open source so you can take a look at their project and see how they do it if you get stuck.